-GER 1130 (Beginning German I) is a five-credit course for beginning learners of German with no prior experience learning German.
-The course concentrates on development of overall skill in German language (speaking, listening, reading, writing, vocabulary, grammar) and cultural knowledge.
+This is a 3-credit intermediate German course for learners who have completed the beginning German sequence at UF (GER1130-1131) or the equivalent.
+The course concentrates on development of overall skill in language (speaking, listening, reading, writing, vocabulary, grammar) and cultural knowledge.